Do you make resolutions? I’m one of those people who enjoys this process. Could you use some creative new year’s resolutions to kick start your year?

 There’s something about fresh start that are so appealing to me.
 I usually begin the new year with a new journal (ah, all those empty pages that promise to reward me with new ideas and brilliant designs), sit down for a quiet hour, and jot down some ideas on how to make some clean starts in the new year.

-This year I thought it would be fun to take a trip around the internet to bring you some family-friendly resolutions that are sure to make 2013 a good year.
+This year I thought it would be fun to take a trip around the internet to bring you some family-friendly resolutions that are sure to make this a good year.

 1. Project Organize Your Entire Life